SuzannAdams/Chuck-Norris-Jokes/README.md

 ## Technologies Used:

-The technologies used in this application are GitHub,React, JSX, Javascript, HTML, CSS and Flexbox, deployed by Heroku.
+The technologies used in this application are GitHub, React, JSX, Javascript, HTML, CSS and Flexbox, deployed by Heroku.

  <!-- Getting Started/Installation Instructions: This would likely describe how to use the application and the steps to fork, clone and run the application. -->